ello/ello-spark/README.md

   familiar territory coming from Ruby, but I'm definitely still not a Python programmer.
 The bigger issue is that Pyspark still lacks support for much of GraphX and Mllib.

-- There is a [JRuby/Spark bridge](https://github.com/ondra-m/ruby-spark) but it's pretty rudimental.
+- There is a [JRuby/Spark bridge](https://github.com/ondra-m/ruby-spark) but it's pretty rudimentary.

 - Amazon's EMR service [supports Spark too](https://aws.amazon.com/elasticmapreduce/details/spark/), which makes the operational side of things much easier.
 EMR even has a nice feature where you can spin up a cluster just for the purpose of running a single job, then have it automatically terminate at the end of the run so you're not paying for idle resources.
 And, as of just a few weeks ago, you can even [set it up via Cloudformation](https://aws.amazon.com/about-aws/whats-new/2016/02/aws-cloudformation-adds-support-for-amazon-vpc-nat-gateway-amazon-ec2-container-registry-and-more/).